octo-technology/OpenTezos/docs/dapp/front.md

 export default App;
 ```

-Our application contains a single button: if we push it, a pop-up appears and offers the user the possibility to connect to the address of its choice.
+Our application contains a single button: if we push it, a pop-up appears and offers the user the possibility to connect the address of its choice.

 ![](../../static/img/dapp/front1.png)

 ## Wallet information
-Our application now connects to an account, with the Temple Wallet.
+Our application now connects to an account, with the _Temple Wallet_.
 However, the application does not display some crucial information: the used address and its balance.
-The user needs to know which address is going to interact with the smart contract, and will therefore need some funds.
+The user needs to know which address is going to interact with the smart contract.
+This address must therefore hold some funds.

 Let's add the used address.
 We will use the `useAccountPkh` callback from `dapp/dapp.js`.
 The information is set when the connexion is established: